Build a Reference Image with Yocto Project/OpenEmbedded

 Production Programming

 Since BSP 5.2, we have introduced an End User License Agreement (EULA) to our Reference Images.
-It prevents you to use the autoinstall feature of the Toradex Easy Installer, as suggested in the article Production Programming for Linux.
+It prevents you from using the autoinstall feature of the Toradex Easy Installer, as suggested in the article Production Programming for Linux.

 You must remove the license